Last updated on April 26th, 2023 at 09:04 pm

 Party and Get Your Culture On in Kampala, the Capital City

 The Ugandan capital, Kampala, is known as being one of the biggest party cities in Africa.
-Ugandans know how to party and the city extracts a big crowd of ex-pats who are more than willing to join in.
+Ugandans know how to party and the city extracts a big crowd of backpackers and ex-pats who are more than willing to join in.

 But as well as hitting the clubs, you can also immerse yourself in Ugandan culture and visit some amazing restaurants, museums, art galleries and malls too – so you can stop up on anything you need.